manuel-uberti/manuel-uberti.github.io/about.md

 My open source work is available on [GitHub](https://github.com/manuel-uberti).
-These are some of the projects I made or I contributed to:
+These are some of the projects I created or contributed to:

 - [boodle](https://manuel-uberti.github.io/programming/2017/11/26/boodle/):
   a single page application in Clojure and ClojureScript for in-house accounting